-When you start studying a new language, one of the first things you'll discover is that certain words and phrases in your new language have no English equivalent.
+When you start studying a new language, one of the first things you discover is that certain phrases and words in other languages are untranslatable in English.

 To demonstrate this, here are 41 words and phrases from other languages with no English equivalent.
-Check these out…
+Check them out…

 In English, you jump straight from liking someone to loving them.
 But there's a much bigger spectrum of human emotions than that, and I think many people overuse “I love you” because of it.